-Team Navy Road to the Warrior Games Sport of the Week #9 – Swimming
+Team Navy Road to the Warrior Games Featured Sport: Swimming

 Swimming requires speed, strength and immense determination of its athletes.

-From the explaining the difference between road and track cycling to the sport’s origin, here are a list of four facts to know.
+From the explaining the difference between road and track cycling to the sport’s origin, here is a list of four facts to know.

 - Sport Origin: Paralympic swimming is a variation of the sport of swimming that allows athletes with disabilities to compete against each other.
 Like many of its counterparts, swimming developed from rehabilitation into a high-performance sport practiced around the globe by athletes with a physical, visual or intellectual impairment.